ManarCSAlharbi/The-Metropolitan-Museum-of-Art/README.md

 ## 🙏 Acknowledgments

+- Special thanks to the Digital Products and Services Departments at SAUDIA Company for their invaluable guidance and support throughout the training program.
-- Metropolitan Museum of Art for their public API
+- The Metropolitan Museum of Art for their public API
 - Angular Team for the robust framework
 - Ionic Team for cross-platform mobile components

 ---